FAQs | MS in Biomedical Sciences Degree Program | PCOM

 Our MS in Biomedical Sciences degree program students come from a variety of backgrounds and disciplines.
 In order to meet their diverse needs and goals, our program offers a range of concentrations with complementary skill development and application experience.
 This design allows the program to better address individual student outcomes and career trajectories.

 The MS in Biomedical Sciences degree is a two-year, full-time program.
 Students who meet academic success criteria have the opportunity to complete an accelerated, one-year master’s program.
+Currently-enrolled DO students may apply for a one-year research MS as part of a dual-degree program.

 We strongly discourage students from also maintaining full-time employment.
 Students often underestimate how much time they will need to successfully complete coursework, including (for some students) learning new study skills and habits.